Feature Alignment as a Generative Process: Methods

-The final losses, for the encoder, generator, and discriminator are, respectively:
+The final losses, for~the encoder, generator, and~discriminator are shown in Equations~(\ref{equ:L_E})--(\ref{equ:L_D}) respectively:

-with $\lambda$ a hyperparameter that weights the perceptual loss contribution.
+with $\lambda$ a hyperparameter that weights the perceptual loss~contribution.

-If a training data has additional information, such as labels, we can train a neural network jointly with supervised training for specific related tasks such as conditional generation, where we want samples that correspond to a desired class.
+If training data contains additional information, such as labels, it is possible to train a neural network simultaneously with supervised training for specific related tasks such as conditional generation, in~which samples must correspond to a desired class.
 We can condition the latent variables to have different distributions from different classes.
-The output of the network is trained from the Gaussian distribution $\textbf{z} \sim Q(z_i,c_i),$ with $c_i$ being a one-hot vector containing the class information.
-Similar to the work done in Ref. \cite{ardizzone_analyzing_2019}, we couple a linear classification layer on top of the network, parallel to the mean and variance layers.
-Since the class layer is linear, at inference time we can choose a greater value for the one-hot vector, which puts emphasis on the chosen class.
+The~output of the network is trained using the Gaussian distribution $\textbf{z} \sim Q(z_i,c_i),$ with $c_i$ being a one-hot vector containing the class information.
+Similar to the work done in Ref.~\cite{ardizzone_analyzing_2019}, we couple a linear classification layer on top of the network, parallel to the mean and variance layers.
+Since the class layer is linear, we can choose a higher value for the one-hot vector during inference time to emphasize the selected class.
+The~improvements made on the variational autoencoders with feature alignment discussed in this section are illustrated in Figure~\ref{fig:img11}.

-\subsection{Local feature alignment}
+\subsection{Local Feature~Alignment}

-The rules for feature alignment were presented as a global rule: the auxiliary loss is defined with the output layer and the loss is defined with the input layer, so we have full communication between all layers.
-However, we can reformulate this rule with local losses, similar to target propagation rules \citep{farias_gradient_2018, bengio_how_2014, ororbia_conducting_2018}: the auxiliary loss and loss are defined as the interaction between two connected layers only (or even individual neurons), as follows: for each layer from the first to the last, we activate it from the its inputs and store a second activation from a random input with the same dimension, we then extract the feature by optimizing the random input with an auxiliary loss between activation of the random output and the true input.
-Finally, the parameters of the chosen layer is updated by optimizing the loss between the reconstruction and true input.
-This technique of local training is summarized in the Algorithm 2 and illustrated at FIG. \ref{fig:local}.
+The rules for feature alignment were presented as a global rule: the auxiliary loss is defined with the output layer (with the pair $z_x$ and $z_r$) and the loss is defined with the input layer (with the pair $x$ and $\hat{r}$), allowing full exchange of information between all layers.
+However, we can reformulate this rule with local losses, similar to target propagation rules~\cite{farias_gradient_2018, bengio_how_2014, ororbia_conducting_2018}: the auxiliary loss and loss are defined as the interaction between two connected layers only (or even individual neurons), as~follows: for each layer $l$, from~the first to the last, we activate $x_{l+1}$ from its inputs $x_l$ and store a second activation from a random input $r_l$ with the same dimension.
+We then optimize the random input $r_l$ with an auxiliary loss between activation of the random output $r_{l+1}$ and the true output $x_{l+1}$.
+Finally, the~parameters of the chosen layer $\theta_l$ are updated by optimizing the loss between the reconstruction $\hat{r}_l$ and true input $x_l$.
+This technique of local training is summarized in Algorithm \ref{algo2} and illustrated in Figure~\ref{fig:local}.